-Gas Post Flow

-Controls the period of time the shielding gas continues to flow for after the arc is stopped.
-This protects the weld area from contamination while it is still hot enough to react with atmospheric gases, after the weld is finished.
+Post Flow (0-10S) This controls the period of time the shielding gas continues to flow after the arc is stopped.
+This protects the weld area and torch tungsten from contamination while it is still hot enough to react with atmospheric gases, after the weld is finished.